schilln/multi-dimpy/theory/README.md

 We're finally ready to discuss dimensioned matrices.
 First recall from [Vectors](#vectors) how we defined two vectors having the ***same dimensional form*** or being ***dimensionally parallel*** in terms of corresponding components.
+We use these same component-wise definitions for matrices, and note now that vectors are a special case of matrices.
 Likewise the ***dimensional inverse*** of a matrix is obtained by inverting the dimensions of components and then taking the transpose of the matrix.

 When is the product of two matrices defined?